 Some exclusions apply.
 Free shipping on orders over $49 will be automatically applied at checkout for delivery within the continental US only.
 International shipping rates and shipping to Alaska, Hawaii, and Puerto Rico will be calculated based on order’s size, weight, and final destination.
 Oversized and drop ship products such as: Refurbished products are not included.

 After working with Vets and Rehab Specialists for over 20 years, we’ve picked up a few unique ways to help animals.
 Here are a few of our favorite tricks and tips for unconventional uses for a few of our Walkin’ Pets products:

 After a difficult birth, Nemo, a German Shepherd puppy was born without a back paw.
 Left with one back leg inches shorter than his other three legs.
 His owners became concerned that he’d struggle to get around and Nemo wouldn’t be able to keep up with their other dogs.
 They needed to find a way to support and protect his shorter leg.

 As a growing pup, he would quickly outgrow a custom prosthetic.
 Nemo needed something that would protect his back leg and adjust as he grew.
-Using the All Weather Boot as a base, the Walkin’ Pets team cut and stacked adhesive backed foam to fit inside Nemo’s boot.
+Using the a dog boot as a base, the Walkin’ Pets team cut and stacked adhesive backed foam to fit inside Nemo’s boot.
 Building a durable base for Nemo to stand on.
 As Nemo grows up, the boot will be adjusted to grow with him.
 His parents can remove foam from the boot as needed, allowing for the adjustability he would not have had with a custom orthotic.

 A Splint for a Goat